 While preparing props to use in a World War I-themed performance piece, I found on eBay a stash of twenty letters for a very reasonable price.
 I thought they’d be the perfect thing for stage dressing, and also to get an idea of the penmanship of the era since I was going to be hand-writing the letters I’d actually be reading from in the performance.

 The seller on eBay hadn’t indexed or even read the letters.
-It seemed I had purchased a series of 17 letters, all written by one Harold Lampshire, a sailor serving on the U.S.S.
+It turns out I had purchased a series of 17 letters, all written by one Harold Lampshire, a sailor serving on the U.S.S.
 Unalga, to his mother, Mrs. Louise Lampshire of Los Angeles, California.
 The letters were written between March and December of 1918.
 There were also two letters Harold wrote to his mother in the 1930s and one from his father to his mother from 1908.

 As I read through the Lampshire letters, I was taken by the easy conversational tone the young sailor took when writing to his mother.
 The subject matter is certainly not as compelling as in the letters from Victor Chapman and Alan Seeger, who served in the French Foreign Legion from the start of the war.
 But they open a window onto a time when young men wrote long letters by hand to their mothers, sometimes daily.